kweinert/fd.maxent/README.md

 When the problems become more complex, some help from mapping the problem into a numerical formulation is desireable.
 The functions `set`, `variab`, `index` and `vec2df` are the approach taken in this package and introduced in the `mapping` vignette.

-Then you could look through the examples:
+## Examples

+This repository digests some papers and books I read on maximum entropy.
+You can find the reading list including reviews on [wyrms.de](https://www.wyrms.de/list/123/s/maximum-entropy-principle) and in the `literature.bib` file in the `vignettes` folder.

+Here is a list of worked examples:

-* `europawahl19` is an example which combines several surveys to estimate voting behaviour with respect to socialdemographic variables.
+* `vignette("europawahl19")` is an example which combines several surveys to estimate voting behaviour with respect to socialdemographic variables.
+* `vignette("balancing")` is an example which uses the maximum entropy principle to mitigate the survey reponse bias.

 ## Support